samsonasik/ErrorHeroModule/README.md

         ],

         'logging-settings' => [
-            // time range for same error, file, url, message to be re-logged
+            // time range for same error, file, line, url, message to be re-logged
 	        // in seconds range, 86400 means 1 day
             'same-error-log-time-range' => 86400,
         ],